JeffLangballe/ge-slacker/README.md

 Uses NGINX to avoid CORS issues from RSBuddy API

+## Features
+- Sortable, searchable table of all tradable items
+- Detailed price graphs for items with up to 30 minute resolution

 ## How to use
 - Make sure NodeJS and NGINX are installed
 - Clone the repo and copy nginx-config to `/etc/nginx/sites-enabled/ge-slacker`